-When a family member dies, long-simmering family issues can boil over, resulting in disputes over the distribution of assets in an estate or trust or the administration of an estate.
+The death of a family member can open rifts in family relationships, sometimes even giving rise to legal disputes.
 Similarly, when a parent becomes incapacitated by an accident, illness, dementia or Alzheimer’s disease, families may not agree on who should manage the parent’s care and finances.
 Both of these issues may result in the need for legal representation to protect your rights.

 At J. Jeffrey Press, P.A., in Parsippany, we protect the interests of executors, trustees, heirs and beneficiaries in Morris County and all throughout northern New Jersey in the event a dispute regarding an estate is necessary.

 A Real Trial Attorney On Your Side

 Founding attorney J. Jeffrey Press has extensive knowledge of trust and other estate disputes.
 He has decades of legal experience and litigation skills unmatched by many of his competitors.
 Having a skilled attorney with a thorough knowledge of the law, the courtroom rules and procedures is vital to making sure your attorney protects your interests.

 Whether the issue involves an estate document or a matter during the estate administration process, J. Jeffrey Press has a wide range of experience resolving the following:

 - Breach of fiduciary duty by an executor, administrator or trustee (such as theft of assets from the estate)

 - Fraudulent real estate transfers resulting from a caretaker or person in a position of trust adding his or her name to the deed

 - Disputes over who should be executor or administrator

 - Disputes over who should be named the guardian of an incapacitated parent